2016 was a golden year for Go.

 Here’s Aleix on documentation:

-“When it comes to documenting your own code, Go really excels.
+[go-quote name=”aleix” text=”When it comes to documenting your own code, Go really excels.
 There’s a standard way of documenting all of your functions and libraries, as well as using the right tools at the right time.
-You even get warnings when you write functions without documentation.”
+You even get warnings when you write functions without documentation.”]

 Jordi is far from defeated:

-, the ORM we are using at Bugfender, which has been recently rewritten from scratch.
+[go-quote name=”jordi” text=’GitHub contains lots of libraries that are half-baked, under heavy development (meaning the API will break often), or abandoned.
+One such example is gorm, the ORM we are using at Bugfender, which has been recently rewritten from scratch.
 Martini, which was one of the best when we started a year ago, has now been abandoned.
-Most StackOverflow questions are on basic topics
+Most StackOverflow questions are on basic topics: people figuring out how to use the Go toolkit, libraries not working, strange compilation errors and so on.
+The same goes for blog posts on Go coding.’]

 Our developers are shattered, but satisfied.
 Breathing heavily, they start to drag their battered bodies back to their desks.